List of Monkey Dust characters: Theme pub

 A cardigan-wearing man named Brian walks into his local pub, called "Jefferie's", which, although he is the only patron, has on each occasion been transformed by orders of "the brewery", seemingly as an attempt to attract more customers.
 Themes include a Crack House and an S&M bar.
 On one occasion, he enters the pub to be told by a barman named Keith, in an absurd leprechaun outfit that it is now an "Oirish pub".
-When he asks what happened to the previous barman, who was Irish, he is told that he wasn't "Oirish" enough.
+When he asks what happened to the previous barman, who was Irish, he is told that he was not "Oirish" enough.
 Despite the several themes, Brian remains the only patron, and only ever drinks a pint of Best, with cheese and onion crisps.
-In the last episode, the brewery decide the problem with the pub is Brian himself, and ban him.
-As he walks past the pub, a large queue has formed, showing how successful the pub is, now that people don't see Brian alone inside it.
+In the last episode, the brewery decides the problem with the pub is Brian himself and ban him.
+As he walks past the pub, a large queue has formed, showing how successful the pub is, now that people do not see Brian alone inside it.

 Kelly, work experience girl

 A very dim teenage girl with no understanding of office work, she says "I'm Kelly, I'm on work experience" whenever approached.
-She is totally inept: if you ask her to file some papers, she might photocopy a kettle or staple a mousemat to her foot.
+She is totally inept: if you ask her to file some papers, she might photocopy a kettle or staple a mouse mat to her foot.
 In her final scene she jumps out of a window and dies, much to the joy of her employer.